ammarhakim/gkeyll1/docs/manual/datastruct.rst

 =================================================================================

 The blocks ``DataStruct.Field1D``, ``DataStruct.Field2D`` and
-``DataStruct.Field3D`` can be used to create 1D, 2D and 3D
+``DataStruct.Field3D`` can be used to create 1D, 2D and 3D fields
-fields.
+[#seven-field]_.
 Fields are fundamental datastructures that allow attaching data to a grid.
 A field element corresponds to a location in the grid and allows the storage of ``numComponents`` number of elements at that location.

 Constructor Parameters
 ----------------------